i2p/i2p.i2p/installer/resources/checklist.md

 - Initial review: Review the complete diff from the last release, fix any issues

-- Trial Debian build: Build and test a preliminary Debian build with 'ant debian' and fix any issues
+- Trial Debian build: Run 'ant debcheckpatch' and fix any issues.
+  Build and test a preliminary Debian build with 'ant debian' and fix any issues

 - Javadoc test: 'ant javadoc' and 'ant mavenCentral.deps' with a recent Oracle JDK (12+), and fix any issues.